SCP Core Spec

 It answers:

-- how tasks move through the protocol
+- how tasks move through the protocol, including classification, composition, and iteration

 - what a conforming contract boundary must preserve